 To achieve maximum performance from your new speakers we strongly suggest the use of good quality stereo cable.
-There are many good brands available.
 We recommend that the cable be at least 16 gauge or larger for runs of over 50 feet and that the cable be double insulated.
-This is often referred to as "jacketed" speaker cable.
+This is often referred to as "jacketed" speaker cable and CL-2 or CL-3 rated.
 "Zip cord," which is single insulated and is often made with clear insulation, should be avoided as it is not as durable.
 Allow about 21⁄2 feet (0.8m) of free cable at the speaker cut-out and sufficient length at the other end to reach the electronics.
 Having to add extra cable later can be tedious and time consuming.